Prashanthmonku/Business-Insight-360/README.md

 - **Choosing Visuals and Formatting:** Learned to choose the right visuals and formatting techniques for impactful data presentation.
 - **Power BI Service:** Gained proficiency in publishing, sharing, and collaborating on reports and dashboards through the cloud-based Power BI service.
 - **Integration with Microsoft Tools:** Explored how Power BI integrates seamlessly with other Microsoft tools like Excel, SharePoint, Teams, and Azure.

+### Business Related Terms

+- **Gross price**
+- **Pre-invoice deductions**
+- **Post-Invoice deductions**
+- **Net Invoice sale**
+- **Gross Margin**
+- **Net sales**
+- **Net profit**
+- **COGC - cost of goods sold**
+- **YTD - Year to Date**
+- **YTG - Year to Go**
+- **Direct**
+- **Retailer**
+- **Distributors**
+- **Consumer**

+### Exploring the Dataset: Understanding Available Data

+Analyze before you dive!
+Exploring the data first helps identify available dimensions (static data like customer details) and facts (transactional data like sales figures).
+This ensures analysis uses the most relevant information.

+**gdb041:**

+**dim_customer**
+- 27 distinct markets (e.g., India, USA, Spain)
+- 75 distinct customers throughout the market
+- 2 types of platforms
+  - Brick & Motors: Physical/offline store
+  - E-commerce: Online Store (Amazon, Flipkart)
+- Three channels
+  - Retailer
+  - Direct
+  - Distributors

+**dim_market**
+- 27 distinct markets (e.g., India, USA, Spain)
+- 7 sub-zones
+- 4 regions
+  - APAC
+  - EU
+  - NAN
+  - LATAM

+**dim_product**
+- Divisions:
+  - P & A (Peripherals & Accessories)
+  - PC (Personal Computer)
+  - Notebook
+  - Desktop
+  - N & S (Networking & Storage)
+- 14 different categories (e.g., Internal HDD, keyboard)
+- Different variants available for the same product

+**fact_forecast_monthly**
+- Used to forecast customer needs in advance
+- Benefits:
+  - Higher customer satisfaction
+  - Reduced storage costs in warehouses
+- Data denormalized for analytical work
+- Date of the month replaced by start date of the month
+- Includes forecast quantity needed by customers

+**fact_sales_monthly**
+- Similar to fact_forecast_monthly but with actual sold quantity instead of forecasted value

+**gdb056:**

+**freight_cost**
+- Details of travel and other costs for each market with fiscal year

+**gross_price**
+- Details of gross prices with product code

+**manufacturing_cost**
+- Details of manufacturing costs with product code and year

+**Pre_invoice_deductions**
+- Details of pre-invoice deductions percentage for each customer with year

+**Post_invoice_deductions**
+- Details of post-invoice and other deductions

+### Data Modeling

+Data modeling is crucial and forms the foundation of a report.
+All visuals are built upon the data model, making it a critical component for accurate insights.
+Poor data modeling can significantly impact the overall performance of the report.

+Adhering to best practices in data modeling is essential for optimal performance.

+please find the live Dashboard link [here](https://app.powerbi.com/view?r=eyJrIjoiMGNmYjhlYmYtZTNhOC00MTUxLTlkZTEtNjMwNDU3MmExNDIyIiwidCI6IjFhNjI4ZjEzLTEyYTUtNGI0OS05YWRjLTY5NGFkNzI2ZmU1MyJ9)